kavics/API/README.md

 - namespace (fixed width, aligned left)
 - type name (indent by inheritance level)

-## NOTES
+## KNOWN ISSUES
-Known issue: the type tree cannot draw the real parent-child relations if any filter hides elements of the inheritance chain.
+1. The type tree cannot draw the real parent-child relations if any filter hides elements of the inheritance chain.
+2. Some method parameter is not printed well if it is out or ref param.